jakemcc/jakemccrary.com/source/_posts/2014-06-22-comparing-clojure-testing-libraries-output.markdown

       Actual: "spice"
 ```

-Midje's output is similar to Speclj's.
+**Midje**'s output is similar to **Speclj**'s.
 You can quickly find the
 expected and actual values but it doesn't help you spot the
 difference.

-### String comparison winner ###
+### String Comparison Winner ###

-expectations wins for best output.
+**expectations** wins for best output.
 You can easily spot the expected
 and actual values and it also helps you find the difference between
 the strings.

-The worst output comes from clojure.test.
+The worst output comes from **clojure.test**.
 It doesn't make it easy to
 spot the difference or even find the expected and actual values.

-Comparing maps
+Comparing Maps
 --------------

 For maps I've setup three assertions.
-The first has an extra a
+The first has an extra key-value
-key-value pair in the actual value.
-The second has an extra in the
+pair in the actual value.
+The second has an extra in the expected
-expected value.
-The final assertion has a different value for the
+value.
+The final assertion has a different value for the `:cheese`
-`:cheese` key.
-The clojure.test example is below.
+key.
+The **clojure.test** example is below.

 ``` clojure